 Take advantage of budget travel apps

 Sure, booking in advance has a lot of perks, but sometimes last minute deals on different travel apps can save you even more!
 So, it’s probably a good idea to scan a lot of different travel apps and compare the prices for let’s say your hotel booking or car rental.
+This is how I came across this discount that saved me 30% on my last car rental.
 It’s even better to start using this approach in the planning process because you get to track the price fluctuations and react quickly when you see a price drop or a big discount.